jon-heard/obsidian-inline-scripts/README.md

 Firstly: an Expansion script typically returns a string.
 This string is what replaces the user-typed shortcut.
 An Expansion script can, instead, return an array of strings.
 This collection of strings gets joined into a single string when expanding a user-typed shortcut.

-Secondly: within an Expansion script you can call the function "getExpansion(text)".
+Secondly: within an Expansion script you can call the function `getExpansion(text)`.
 This function takes some text and tries to (a) find a matching shortcut (b) create an expansion result for it and (c) return that expansion result.
 This works just like the shortcut text you type into a note, except that it returns the result (a string or a string array), _instead_ of writing the result to the note.

 Given these features, here's how you can chain a set of shortcuts.
 The first shortcut's Expansion script calls getExpansion(), passing in the second shortcut's text.
 What it gets back is the second shortcut's Expansion result: either a string or an array of strings.
 It can then use that result, or a piece of that result as needed.